jpenney/use-google-libraries/README.txt

 available indefinitely, so you shouldn't need to worry about them disappearing.

-This plugin loads scripts using only their major and minor versions, so if WordPress asks for jQuery 2.6.3, the plugin will load the latest 2.6.x available on Googles servers.

 == Technical Details ==

 **Use Google Libraries** uses the following hooks (each with a priority of 1000).